You open a new Logic Pro session, fired up and ready.

 If every track gets a default plugin chain before you've even listened, you're mixing with a blindfold on.

-Yes, it’s common to use EQ and compression often—but only when they solve a problem or shape something intentionally.
-Otherwise, you’re just adding noise.
+It's common to use EQ and compression often, but only when they solve a problem or shape something intentionally.
+Otherwise you're just adding noise.

-Caveat: On things like vocals or snare drums, you might use EQ/compression 90% of the time.
-That’s fine—as long as it’s based on what you hear, not what you expect.
+Caveat: On things like vocals or snare drums, you might use EQ and compression 90% of the time.
+That's fine, as long as it's based on what you hear rather than what you expect.

 You are mixing with your ears.
 That’s the whole point.

-But your ears lie.
-Loudness changes your perception.
-Louder almost always sounds “better”—more punch, more presence, more clarity—even if nothing actually improved.
+The trouble is that your ears lie.
+Loudness changes your perception, and louder almost always sounds "better," with more punch, more presence, and more clarity, even when nothing actually improved.

-Level matching removes that bias so that you can hear the real impact of your plugins.
+Level matching removes that bias so you can hear the real impact of your plugins.

-Caveat: You don’t need to get it down to the exact decibel.
-Get it close.
-Use your ears.
-This is a mix, not a math problem.
+Caveat: You don't need to nail the exact decibel.
+Get it close, use your ears, and remember this is a mix, not a math problem.

 That's on the plugin, not you.